kchung/mapkitjs-token/README.md

 > Setting `authorizationCallback` to a function that returns a token as a string is useful for local development, or if you want to use a long-lived token with MapKit JS.
 Sign a token locally on your development machine with an expiration, then use the token directly in your code.
 Whether you are using a short-lived or long-lived token, setting the origin claim is always recommended.

 ## Usage

 ```
 $ npx mapkitjs-token [options]
 ```

-Since we're dealing with private keys, you may feel safer to compile this tool yourself and run it locally (See the "Compiling" section in `README`).
+Since we're dealing with private keys, you may feel safer compiling this tool yourself and running it locally (see the "Compiling" section in `README`).

 ### Options